ZebraDevs/flow/README.md

 At Fetch Robotics Inc., this library is used in tandem with ROS.
 ROS subscribers are used to feed data into `Flow` capture buffers with light message feeding callbacks.
 The callbacks transfer ROS messages into the appropriate `Flow` capture buffer. `Flow` entities are serviced separately to compute events from these messages.
 The resulting data frames from synchronization contain all messages needed to run a particular task.
 In this way, messages are also used as a pace-setting mechanism for core execution blocks.

+Check out the [Flow-ROS](https://github.com/fetchrobotics/flow_ros) wrapper library for more details.

 ## Components

 ### Captors